 Ability to effectively communicate with faculty, professional staff, individuals, patients and their families and lay audiences with a variety of cultural and social backgrounds.

-Effective counseling and teaching skills with patients and families, and lay audiences.
+Effective counseling and teaching skills with patients, families, and lay audiences.

 Familiarity of various local, state, and national breast cancer awareness, education, outreach, and advocacy programs and organizations.